-The Company entered into a loan agreement (including as subsequently amended, the "Loan Agreement") with BioPharma Credit, PLC, (as the "Collateral Agent"), BPCR Limited Partnership (as a "Lender"), and Biopharma Credit Investments V (Master) LP, acting by its general partner, BioPharma Credit Investments V GP LLC (as a "Lender") that provides for a senior secured term loan facility of up to \$300.0 million to be funded in four committed tranches: (i) a Tranche A Loan in an aggregate principal amount of \$100.0 million (the "Tranche A Loan") that was funded on January 5, 2022 (the "Tranche A Closing Date"); (ii) a Tranche B Loan in an aggregate principal amount of \$100.0 million (the "Tranche B Loan") that was funded on March 31, 2022; (iii) a Tranche C Loan in an aggregate principal amount of \$50.0 million (the "Tranche C Loan") to be funded at the Company's option between April 1, 2022 and March 17, 2023, subject to certain conditions including the first FDA approval of a BLA for the Company's product candidate toripalimab in the United States; and (iv) a Tranche D Loan in an aggregate principal amount of \$50.0 million (the "Tranche D Loan" and, together with the Tranche A Loan, the Tranche B Loan, and the Tranche C Loan, the "2027 Term Loans") to be funded at the Company's option between April 1, 2022 and March 17, 2023, subject to certain conditions including the first FDA approval of a BLA for the Company's product CIMERLI, a ranibizumab (Lucentis) biosimilar, in the United States, which was obtained on August 2, 2022.
+The Company entered into a loan agreement (including as subsequently amended, the "Loan Agreement") with BioPharma Credit, PLC, (as the "Collateral Agent"), BPCR Limited Partnership (as a "Lender"), and Biopharma Credit Investments V (Master) LP, acting by its general partner, BioPharma Credit Investments V GP LLC (as a "Lender") that provides for a senior secured term loan facility of up to \$300.0 million to be funded in four committed tranches: (i) a Tranche A Loan in an aggregate principal amount of \$100.0 million (the "Tranche A Loan") that was funded on January 5, 2022 (the "Tranche A Closing Date"); (ii) a Tranche B Loan in an aggregate principal amount of \$100.0 million (the "Tranche B Loan") that was funded on March 31, 2022; (iii) a Tranche C Loan in an aggregate principal amount of \$50.0 million (the "Tranche C Loan") to be funded at the Company's option between April 1, 2022 and March 17, 2023, subject to certain conditions including the first FDA approval of a BLA for the Company's product candidate toripalimab in the United States; and (iv) a Tranche D Loan in an aggregate principal amount of \$50.0 million that was funded on September 14, 2022 (the "Tranche D Loan" and, together with the Tranche A Loan, the Tranche B Loan, and the Tranche C Loan, the "2027 Term Loans").
 The Company has the right to request an uncommitted additional facility amount of up to \$100.0 million that is subject to new terms and conditions.

 The 2027 Term Loans mature on either (i) the fifth anniversary of the Tranche A Closing Date; or (ii) October 15, 2025, if the outstanding aggregate principal amount of the Company's 2026 Convertible Notes is greater than \$50.0 million on October 1, 2025.
-The 2027 Term Loans bear interest at 8.25% plus three-month LIBOR per annum with a LIBOR floor of 1.0%; the interest rate for the second quarter of 2022 was 9.25%.
-In the event of the cessation of LIBOR, the benchmark governing the interest rate will be replaced with a rate based on the secured overnight financing rate published by the Federal Reserve Bank of New York as described in the Loan Agreement.
+The 2027 Term Loans bear interest at 8.25% plus three-month LIBOR per annum with a LIBOR floor of 1.0%; the interest rate for the third quarter of 2022 was 10.54% for Tranches A and B and 11.73% for Tranche D. In the event of the cessation of LIBOR, the benchmark governing the interest rate will be replaced with a rate based on the secured overnight financing rate published by the Federal Reserve Bank of New York as described in the Loan Agreement.
 Interest is payable quarterly in arrears on March 31, June 30, September 30 and December 31 of each year.
 Repayment of outstanding principal of the 2027 Term Loans will be made in five equal quarterly payments of principal commencing March 31, 2026.